How to Develop a Training Program

-Of all the nine elements of fitness cardiac respiratory qualities are the most important to develop as they enhance all the other components of the conditioning equation.
-You will need to consider which of these elements are applicable to the individuals training program based on what it is they want to get fit for.
+Of all the nine elements of fitness, cardiac respiratory qualities are the most important to develop as they enhance all the other components of the conditioning equation.
+You will need to consider which of these elements apply to the individual's training program based on why they want to be fit.

-The next stage is to identify appropriate tests that can be used to initially determine the individual's level of fitness and then to monitor progress during the training.
-The Evaluation Test page identifies suitable tests for each of the fitness elements.
+The next stage is to identify appropriate tests that can be used to determine the individual's level of fitness and monitor progress during the training.
+The Evaluation Test page identifies appropriate tests for each of the fitness elements.

-Identified test should be conducted and the results recorded.
+The identified test should be conducted, and the results recorded.

-We now know the individual's background, objectives and current level of fitness.
-We now need to conduct a gap analysis of the current fitness levels (from test results at stage 3) and target fitness levels (identified at stage 2).
-The results of this process will assist in the design of the training program so that each component of fitness is improved to the desired level.
+We now know the individual's background, objectives, and fitness level.
+We need to conduct a gap analysis of the current fitness levels (from test results at stage 3) and target fitness levels (identified in stage 2).
+This process will assist in designing the training program so that each fitness component is improved to the desired level.

 The following is an example of a gap analysis:

-The next stage is to prepare a training program using the results of the gap analysis and FITT principles.
+The next stage is to prepare a training program using the gap analysis and FITT principles.

-For frequency, intensity and time you should start at an easy level and increase gradually e.g. 10% increments.
+For frequency, intensity and time, you should start at a comfortable level and increase gradually, e.g. 10% increments.
 Aerobic training should last for 20 to 40 minutes.
-Strength work should last 15 to 30 minutes and comprise of 3 sessions a week with 48 hours recovery between sessions.
+Strength work should last 15 to 30 minutes and comprise three weekly sessions with 48 hours of recovery.

-Plan the program in four week cycles where the workload in the first three weeks increase each week (easy, medium, hard) and the fourth week comprises of active recovery and tests to monitor training progress.
-The aim of the four week cycles is to:
+Plan the program in four-week cycles where the workload in the first three weeks increases each week (easy, medium, hard), and the fourth week comprises active recovery and tests to monitor training progress.
+The four-week cycles aim to:

-The tests used to assess the individual's initial level of fitness should be planned into week 4 of the program in order to monitor progress and effectiveness of the program.
+The tests used to assess the individual's initial level of fitness should be planned into week 4 of the program to monitor the program's progress and effectiveness.
 The test results can be used to adjust the program accordingly.

-The program needs to last 12 to 16 weeks in order to see any real benefits and the planning (initial & subsequent adjustments) should be conducted with the individual so that they feel they own the program.
-This will ensure the program is enjoyable and convenient to do.
+The program must last 12 to 16 weeks to see any real benefits.
+The planning process should be conducted with the individual to feel they own the program.
+It will ensure the program is enjoyable and convenient to do.

-The program has now been agreed and the individual can undertake the program.
-Every 4 weeks meet and discuss with the individual:
+The program has now been agreed upon, and the individual can undertake the program.
+Every four weeks, meet and discuss with the individual: